-Duncan Energy Partners L.P. ("Duncan Energy Partners") is a publicly traded Delaware limited partnership, the common units of which are listed on the New York Stock Exchange ("NYSE") under the ticker symbol "DEP."
-Duncan Energy Partners is engaged in the business of (i) natural gas liquids ("NGL") transportation and fractionation; (ii) the storage of NGL and petrochemical products; (iii) the transportation of petrochemical products (iv) the gathering, transportation and storage of natural gas; and (v) the marketing of NGLs and natural gas.
+Duncan Energy Partners is a publicly traded Delaware limited partnership, the common units of which are listed on the New York Stock Exchange ("NYSE") under the ticker symbol "DEP."
+Duncan Energy Partners is engaged in the business of (i) the gathering, transportation and storage of natural gas; (ii) natural gas liquids ("NGL") transportation and fractionation; (iii) the storage of NGL and petrochemical products; (iv) the transportation of petrochemical products; and (v) the marketing of NGLs and natural gas.

-At March 31, 2009, Duncan Energy Partners was owned 99.3% by its limited partners and 0.7% by its general partner, DEP GP.
-At March 31, 2009, EPO owned approximately 74% of Duncan Energy Partner's limited partner interests and 100% of DEP GP.
-DEP Operating Partnership L.P. ("DEP OLP"), a wholly owned subsidiary of Duncan Energy Partners, conducts substantially all of Duncan Energy Partners' business.
+At June 30, 2009, Duncan Energy Partners was owned 99.3% by its limited partners and 0.7% by its general partner, DEP GP.
+At August 1, 2009, EPO owned approximately 58% of Duncan Energy Partner's limited partner interests and 100% of DEP GP.
 A privately-held affiliate, EPCO, Inc. ("EPCO"), provides all of Duncan Energy Partners' employees and certain administrative services to the partnership.
+See Note 10 for information regarding the repurchase of common units beneficially owned by EPO in June 2009 and subsequent cancellation of such units.